lucabol/GuruFollower/Readme.md

 It can be run either from the command line or deployed to Azure as a web application using Azure Functions, DocumentDB and Azure Queue as backend.

+### Todo

+1. Medium - Implement some form of identity so that each person connecting to the web site has its own list of gurus
+2. Hard - Implement the concept of groups so that each user can create sub-lists of gurus according to whatever criteria they choose
+3. Easy - Implement history for each position in the web app as presented in the console app so that you can see the history of buying and selling for a guru for a position

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites